Online metric algorithms with untrusted predictions: Conclusion

 \section{Conclusion}

 In this paper, we proposed a prediction setup that allowed us to design a general prediction-augmented algorithm for a large class of problems encompassing MTS.
-For the MTS problem of caching in particular, the setup requires less information than previously studied ones.
-Nevertheless, we can design a specific algorithm for the caching problem in our setup which offers guarantees similar to previous algorithms and even performs better in most of our experiments.
-Future work includes designing specific algorithms for other MTS problems in our setup, e.g., weighted caching, $k$-server and convex body chasing.
+For the MTS problem of caching in particular, the setup requires less information from the predictor than previously studied ones {(since previous predictions can be converted to ours).
+Despite the more general setup,} we can design a specific algorithm for the caching problem in our setup which offers {guarantees of a similar flavor to previous algorithms} and even performs better in most of our experiments.

+It may be considered somewhat surprising that a better bound is attainable for caching than for general MTS, given that our lower bound instance for MTS uses a uniform metric (and caching with a $(k+1)$-point universe also corresponds to a uniform metric).
+We conjecture logarithmic smoothness guarantees are also attainable for other MTS problems with a request structure similar to caching, like weighted caching and the $k$-server problem.
+Further special cases of MTS can be obtained by restricting the number of possible distinct requests (for example an MTS with two different possible requests can model an important power management problem \cite{IraniSG03}), or requiring a specific structure from the metric space.
+Several such parametrizations of MTS were considered by~\citet{BubeckR20} and it would be interesting to study whether an improved dependence on the prediction error can be obtained in such settings.

+With respect to matching problems, there have been recent investigations through the lens of learning augmentation under specific matroid constraints in~\citep{AGKK20}, but this territory is still largely unexplored. {It would also be interesting to evaluate our resource augmented algorithm for online metric matchings in real-life situations.
+As an example online matching algorithms are employed in several cities in order to match cars to parking spots (for example SFpark in San Francisco or ParkPlus in Calgary).
+Not only have such matching problems been studied from an algorithmic point of view (see, e.g., \citet{BenderG0P20}, \citet{BenderGP21}), but arguably it should be doable to generate high-quality predictions from historical data making our approach very promising.}

 Another research direction is to identify more sophisticated predictors for caching and other problems that will further enhance the performance of prediction-augmented algorithms.